SBit-Project/sbit.dev/docs/SBit-Core/Building/gitian-building.md

 and offline git repositories' which will fetch the remaining files required for building offline.

-Building SBit Core
+Building Sbit Core
 ----------------

-To build SBit Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](../Development/release-process#perform-gitian-builds) in the sbit repository.
+To build Sbit Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](../Development/release-process#perform-gitian-builds) in the sbit repository.

 This may take some time as it will build all the dependencies needed for each descriptor.